 The Defensible Space mitigation recommendations in the Division's publication for Fuel breaks around structures should be 50 feet.
 Creation of "Defensible Space" around structures can and should be required prior to the occupancy of the home and can and should be incorporated into the covenants, conditions and restrictions of the proposed home owner's association.
-The determination of which vegetation should be removed should be the responsibility of the Summit District Fire Warden or Area Manager.
+The determination of which vegetation should be removed should be the responsibility of the Summit District Fire Warden or Area Manager of a nicely landscaped lot.
+We have numerous examples of homes where defensible space has been created.